ShiuLab/Evaluating-misassembly/README.md

 > Step 10: Build 3-class prediction models using Random Forest

-> Step 11: Get the importance value of each feature in the 3-class prediction models
+> Step 11: Get the importance value of each feature in the prediction models python 11_tree-based_FS.py your_dataset your_classes_list

 > Step 12: Determine the correlation between densities of HC/LC/BG regions with densities of genome features.